patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/dropdown/dropdown.md

 The primary toggle should be used in the same way as you would use a primary button.
 If you want to draw the user’s attention to a dropdown menu as the primary place to take action on a page, consider using a dropdown with primary styling.

 ### Secondary toggle
 The secondary toggle is a variation of the primary toggle.
 It has less visual prominence than the primary toggle, but more visual prominence than the basic toggle and other toggle variations.
+Use a secondary toggle when the actions in the dropdown are the secondary actions you’d want a user to take.

 <img src="./img/secondary-toggle.png" alt="Image showing usage of secondary toggle" width="1440"/>